phpcr/phpcr-api-tests/README.md

 To add or adjust fixtures, you can use jackrabbit and the jack.jar tool to import and export data: http://github.com/jackalope/jackrabbit-importexport See the readme file of jack for details.
-Jack.jar has a default configuration to look for jackrabbit at localhost on default port with default username and password.
-To export data in system view, use:

-  java -jar /path/to/jack.jar export dump.xml repository-base-xpath=/tests_x_y

-Jack dumps the file on one single line.
-You can format that for better reading:

 ## Note on JCR